Disclaimer - please read

 At present, all the definitions are based on the laws of England and Wales.
 We encourage the conversion of these precedent definitions for use in other jurisdictions.

-GHG Protocol means The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated from time to time.
+GHG Protocol means [The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015/ The Greenhouse Gas Protocol for Project Accounting] as updated periodically.

 The GHG Protocol can be found here: https://ghgprotocol.org/sites/default/files/standards/ghg-protocol-revised.pdf

 The GHG Protocol is one of the most commonly used greenhouse gas accounting standards.
 It defines and standardises the measurement of Scope 1, 2 and 3 Emissions within organisations.
 TCLP’s definition of Scope 1, 2 and 3 Emissions are taken from p.27 of the GHG Protocol.

 Supply chain clauses, investment contracts, company articles, governance documents, and any other agreement that requires the measurement of greenhouse gas emissions.

 GHG Protocol is used in the following TCLP clauses:

 [Callum & Theo’s Clause] Climate Standard Transaction Terms;

 [Dottie’s Clause] Climate Purchase Agreement and Underwriting Sponsor Warranties;